 Q. Where do I begin?

-Level 1 or Foundations Plus is the best place to start for newcomers.
+Level 1 is the best place to start for newcomers.
 This month-long course is an introduction to the social form of Argentine Tango as danced in Buenos Aires.
 No previous experience necessary!

 Q. How do I know when I am ready for the next level class?